 - Affordability: Put together a cash flow analysis of your inflows and outflows and work out what you can comfortably afford.
 When working out home loan repayments, use our online calculator to help you plan.
 I suggest using an interest rate of 5% (as a minimum) to ensure you factor in possible future rate rises (given that a home loan has a long repayment term)

 - Borrowing Capacity: Contact us or talk to your trusted Mortgage Advisor to run your numbers across different lenders and work out how much you can borrow.
 Your borrowing power will vary from lender to lender, therefore a reputable Mortgage Broker is the best person to assist with this.
-As part of this exercise make sure you’re across any government entitlements (e.g. First Home Owners pay no stamp duty for a Victorian property purchase up to $600k)
+As part of this exercise make sure you’re across any government entitlements (e.g. First Home Owners pay zero stamp duty for a Victorian property purchase up to $600k, and receive concession stamp duty for properties in the range of $600k and $750k)

 - The Property: Once you know what you can afford, and how much the bank is willing to lend you, think about your lifestyle preferences and where you can get the most bang for your buck.
 Is it a house on land you want?
 Or an inner city apartment to enjoy the lifestyle you desire?
 Is it capital growth you want?
 Or a higher yield?
 The best person to assist here is a reputable Buyers Agent.
-Don’t leave it to chance and don’t take advice from a novice, as the wrong property is likely to cost you thousands if you follow the wrong advice.
-If you need a contact, just ask us.
+Don’t leave it to chance and don’t take advice from a novice, as the wrong property is likely to cost you tens of thousands if you follow the wrong advice.
+If you need a contact, just ask